ghiscoding/Angular-Slickgrid/docs/migrations/migration-to-8.x.md

 ```

 ### Date Editor/Filter
-Since we migrated from Flatpicker to Vanilla-Calendar, this requires some changes on your side because the setting option names are different.
+Since we migrated from Flatpicker to Vanilla-Calendar-Pro, this requires some changes on your side because the setting option names are different.
 Same changes will be required for both the Filter and the Editor.

 The biggest change that you will most probably have to update is the min/max date setting when using the `'today'` shortcut as shown below: